cozy/cozy-docs/src/documents/hack/contributing/index.html.md

 ## Contributing to the core code

-These are explainations on how to test modifications done on the core modules:
+These are explanations on how to test modifications done on the core modules:
 Data System, Home, Controller or Proxy.

 1. Setup Vagrant